API Reference

 Kameleoon.API.Segments.trigger(12345);

-The trigger() method forces a segment trigger for the current visitor, bypassing targeting conditions.
+The trigger() method forces a segment trigger for the current visitor and bypasses targeting conditions.

 Arguments